leonormes/retry/README.md

 retryer(() => fn(args), policy);
 ```

 This is a clear solution, but as we are looking at the Design Patterns it would be nice to complete this solution with another pattern.
+Also, so that it can be truly reusable we should make it so that it can take an arbitrarily complex command.

 ## Command Pattern

 > Command is a behavioural design pattern that turns a request into a stand-alone object that contains all information about the request.
-This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undo able operations.
+This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undo-able operations.

 I needed a way to encapsulate the function to be (re)tried.
 There is, of course, a pattern for that.
 It means we can hide the function behind a generic interface so that it can be used uniformly where ever we want without having to make any changes.
 This approach also means that the command can be as complex or as simple as needed without having to change the Retryer implementation.